Does your business have a good liquidity ratio?

 There are three commonly used formulas to determine liquidity: current ratio, quick or acid test ratio and cash ratio.
 Each are valuable and serve a different purpose, but answer the same question.

-Current ratio measures if a company can meet short-term debts with assets on hand.
+Current ratio formula measures if a company can meet short-term debts with assets on hand.
 Current assets are considered to be assets that can quickly be turned into cash, like accounts receivable, short-term deposits and securities and, well, cash.
 An ideal ratio is around 1.2-1.5.
 It shows a company ready to pay current obligations, that is prepared for unanticipated market shifts and is not unnecessarily keeping assets on the sidelines.

 Quick ratio / Acid test ratio

-The quick ratio (sometimes called the acid test ratio) calculates how well a business can pay current debts with quick assets.
+The quick ratio formula (sometimes called the acid test ratio) calculates how well a business can pay current debts with quick assets.

 Quick assets are assets that can be turned into cash within 90 days.
 These may include accounts receivable, marketable securities or even inventory.
 A number under 1 means a company is in danger of being unable to meet immediate debt requirements.
 Too large of a number means a business may be leaning on a specific asset too much.